Story on Thaipusam

-There are numerous myth associated with Thaipusam.
-But the most important legend is that of Goddess Parvati presenting ‘Vel’ to muruga to eliminate demon Tharakasura.
+There are numerous stories associated with Thaipusam.
+But the most important story is that of Goddess Parvati presenting ‘Vel’ to muruga to eliminate demon Tarakasura.
+Here are some of the important stories of Thaipusam festival.

-Sages were fed up with the troubles created by demon Tarakasuran and his friends.
-They complained to Lord Shiva and he instructed Lord Muruga to help them.
-Lord Shiva gave him eleven weapons and Mother Parvati presented the most powerful ‘Vel.’
-Lord Muruga killed the demons including Tharakasuran on Pusam star in the month of Thai.
+Sages were fed up with the troubles created by demon Tarakasur and his lieutenants.
+They complained to Shiva and he instructed Muruga to help them.
+Shiva gave him eleven weapons and Mother Parvati presented the most powerful ‘Vel.’
+Muruga killed all the demons including Tharakasuran on Pusam star in the month of Thai with the Vel.
 Thaipusam is celebrated to commemorate this victory of good over evil.

 Kavadi and Thaipusam

 Another legend about Thaipusam is associated with the Kavadi.
-It involves Lord Muruga testing the determination of Idumban, the student of Sage Agasthya.
+It involves Muruga testing the determination of Idumban, the student of Sage Agastya.

 Lord Muruga acknowledged his mistake and started a penance.
 Parvati was pleased and appeared before him with Lord Shiva.
-Thaipusam is believed to be the day in which Parvati appeared before Lord Muruga.
+Thaipusam is believed to be the day on which Parvati appeared before Lord Muruga.

 Cosmic Dance and Thaipusam